-4.10 The penalties for a breach of UK financial sanctions (including breach of EU Regulations containing sanctions, which are applicable in the UK) are set out in the relevant statutory instrument.
+4.40 The penalties for a breach of UK financial sanctions (including breach of EU Regulations containing sanctions, which are applicable in the UK) are set out in the relevant statutory instrument, and in s146 of the Policing and Crime Act 2017.
 Any person guilty of an offence is liable on conviction to imprisonment and/or a fine.